 What are the best rainy day activities for kids?

 Indoor scavenger hunts, fort building, simple science experiments, baking together, art projects, themed dance parties, and active indoor games are all excellent rainy day options.
-Our generator creates something specific to your child's age and interests in under 2 minutes.
+Our generator creates something specific to your child's age and interests in just a few minutes.

 How do I keep kids busy on a rainy day without screens?